 While solving almost the same problem – transaction data migration from PayPal to QuickBooks, Synder does it in a different way rather than Connect to PayPal.
 Let’s check out the key difference between the apps.

 You might figure out from reviews on Connect to PayPal or simply go through their user guide and find out that if you don’t have the imported product or customer – you have to create it and only then – match.
 Synder App does it the other way.
 Either product or customer from your transaction is missing in QuickBooks – it will create it automatically.
 Without hassle.

 Always available human support

-Connect to PayPal can import all transactions which are not older than 18 month.
-That is absolutely fine for young business, but can be a barrier for a solid company.
+Connect to PayPal can import all transactions which are not older than 18 months.
+That is absolutely fine for young businesses, but can be a barrier for a solid company.
 Synder App instead allows you to migrate all your historical data without limitations.
 And for free.

 Work local – think global.
 But when it comes to action Connect to Paypal won’t be able to manage your international transactions in other currencies.
 Keep that in mind, as Synder App does.

 Some Connect to PayPal users would pray to get the state of their accounting books to the version before they launched the app.
 But even if Intuit app was deprived of crucial import mistakes it is always safer to have a way to cancel any changes.
 And this killer feature of Synder makes me wanna cry.
 Because their developers really care about the user experience and integrity of your books.